AN INSIGHT

 for all music lovers

-Livesphere is an online music magazine dedicated to bringing you the latest news, reviews, live photos and insights from the world of music, predominantly in the UK.
+Livesphere is an online music magazine led by a female collective united by the love of music, dedicated to bringing you the latest music news, reviews, live photos and insights, predominantly in London and the UK as well as throughout Europe.
 Whether you're a fan of rock, metal, alternative, pop, or indie, we’ve got you covered with in-depth features on artists, album releases, concert reviews, and industry trends.
 With engaging articles and content, and a passion for all things music related, Livesphere is your go-to destination for staying in tune with the music scene.

 And don’t forget to check out the Live Events section to stay updated on what’s to come!